Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2022-08-27-Robotics Mid Term.md

 In preperation for the exam, I studied the content as discussed in last weeks blog post, and looked at the rubric to determine how I was meant to respond.
 My interpretation of the rubric was more of a research report.
 The content of the essay was marked on design techniques (development), technology theories (algorithms / systems), ethics of the statement and relevance.
 This format is very similar to the research report I completed in term one, with the addition of the relevance of the statement, or (likely) the power of the argument.
 This calmed my nerves, as I need a lot of careful thought before I can formulate a compelling essay - a research report can flow naturally, unlike the confining essay structure.
 This idea of a research report format is also why I included subheadings within the document, as they were required in my term one research report.

 For some reason during worded exams, I naturally decide to disregard my plans and just begin writing.
 Instead of calming myself down, and looking at the prompt analytically to brainstorm a good thesis, I just ran with the first thing that popped into my head.
 This happened to be arguing that the effect of robot automation will largely hinge off the net gain / loss of jobs in the labor market.
 As a consequence to this superficial approach, my overall argument was unclear, almost changing half-way through.
 Instead of discussing more general job loss statistics to show this net gain / loss, I focused on a specific example, which inadequately argues the job loss overall.
 Additionaly, I tried to merge this information in the ethics section, which caused the actual ethical discussion to be brief.
 The specific example made discussing the techniques / technology significantly more straight forward, so I should have created an argument that was better argued with an example.
 See below a comparison between my original and final argument (context makes them slightly more similar).

-{% highlight %}
+>Original - "Arguments regarding the effect of robotic automation within the workforce generally discuss the balancing effect between creating and destroying jobs."
-Original - "Arguments regarding the effect of robotic automation within the workforce generally discuss the balancing effect between creating and destroying jobs."
+>

-V.S
+>V.S

-Final - "This is just one example of the problems robot automation may cause, but resoundingly it will cause huge problems in the future."
+>
-{% endhighlight %}
+>Final - "This is just one example of the problems robot automation may cause, but resoundingly it will cause huge problems in the future."

 My response likely was not as bad as I make it out to be, as I often have a hard time judging my writing in extended response tasks.
 Upon re-reading it, I believe it is actually quite a good work, although not perfect.